SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/accounts/policy.md

 with the owner of the shared username will be disabled.

-If a user is disabled due to account sharing, the PI or an authorized project manager must send a memo to consult@nersc.gov explaining why the sharing occurred and assuring that it will not occur again.
+If a user is disabled due to account sharing, the PI or an authorized project manager must send a memo to accounts@nersc.gov explaining why the sharing occurred and assuring that it will not occur again.
 NERSC will then determine if the user should be re-enabled.